Travelling by air - then take a look at your boarding pass and hope you don’t find SSSS printed

 Passengers can’t check ahead, but it’s said that if the system prevents a traveller from printing their

-boarding pass in advance, then they could expect an SSSS on when it’s printed at the terminal.
+boarding pass in advance, then they may expect an SSSS on when it’s printed at the terminal.
+However,

 Providing the passenger has nothing to hide, the SSSS code will simply be an inconvenience that is